LinuxJedi/AmigaRGBtoHDMI/Amiga1000CPLD/README.md

 ## Pi Software Installation

-The software on the Pi should be the latest beta release from https://github.com/IanSB/RGBtoHDMI/releases extracted onto a micro SD card in FAT32 format.
+The software on the Pi should be at least the latest 20210529 release from the [main tree](https://github.com/hoglet67/RGBtoHDMI/releases) or the latest [IanSB beta release](https://github.com/IanSB/RGBtoHDMI/releases) extracted onto a micro SD card in FAT32 format.

-### Before Beta29

-If you wish to use single button mode, you then need to edit `Profiles/Default.txt` and set the option `single_button_mode=1` (it is near the bottom of the file).

-### Beta29 Onwards

 You need to copy some canned profile files into place for the board: